-Constitutional Erosion and the Challenge to Secular Democracy in India (book chapter), in Mark Graber, Sanford Levinson, and Mark Tushnet, eds., CONSTITUTIONAL DEMOCRACIES IN CRISIS? (forthcoming, Oxford.
+Constitutional Erosion and the Challenge to Secular Democracy in India, in Mark Graber, Sanford Levinson, and Mark Tushnet, eds., CONSTITUTIONAL DEMOCRACIES IN CRISIS? (forthcoming, Oxford.
 Univ.
 Press, 2018).

 Judicial Supremacy in Comparative Constitutional Law, 92 TULANE LAW REVIEW (2017) (forthcoming).

 Globalization, Rights and Judicial Review in the Supreme Court of India, 25 WASHINGTON INTERNATIONAL LAW JOURNAL 643 (2016) (invited article, Symposium on Asian Courts and Constitutional Politics in the 21st Century, University of Washington School of Law).